How the colon works

 The colon is a hollow tube surrounded by muscles.
 It measures approximately 5 to 5-1/2 feet long and 2.5 inches in diameter.

 It has a moist interior lining that protects nerves located in the colon wall.
 These nerves send and receive messages to the brain about content within the colon.
 The brain then directs the appropriate colonic action.
 In fact, Dr. Michael Gershon has called the colon our "second brain" in his book by the same title, The Second Brain.

 Parts of the Colon & Movement of Waste

 Several parts make up the continuous tube of the colon.
 Each part contributes to the movement of materials and the formation of stools.
 These parts include:

-Illeocecal Valve: The illeocecal valve is a fold of mucus membrane at the entry way to the colon.
-It is located between the intersection of the small and large intestine.
+Ileocecal Valve: The ileocecal valve is a fold of mucus membrane at the entryway to the colon.
+It is located at the intersection of the small and large intestine.
 Materials from the small intestine pass into the colon through this valve.